Rita graduated from the University of Central Florida with a bachelor's in art.

-If you are currently taking an art history class, or planning on it, you'll probably hear students and even instructor's say, "Memorization is the key."
+If you are currently taking an art history class or planning on it, you'll probably hear students and even instructor's say, "Memorization is the key."
 This is true to a point.
 You will need to memorize titles, artist names, and dates, at least, but memorization tends to be temporary knowledge.
-Sitting down with a stack of flash cards and memorizing what's on them may be the quicker way to pass the test, but it is an excruciatingly BORING way to study, and you'll forget everything by the next day.
+Sitting down with a stack of flashcards and memorizing what's on them may be the quickest way to pass the test, but it is an excruciatingly BORING way to study, and you'll forget everything by the next day.

 To begin, I'd like to introduce some general good study habits:

 1. Don't wait until right before the test to study.

 I've already alluded to this step, and while it seems most obvious, it is surprising how many people ignore this simple precept.
 Time and time again, students attend class and think their job is done for the day.

 There is a reason instructors create a syllabus outlining the schedule for the duration of the class.
 Your class syllabus is not something you should toss into the garbage on your way out of the classroom on the first day.
 No, that document needs to become the basis of outlining your study schedule for the semester.

 Staying on top of your syllabus enables you to anticipate the upcoming topics.
 The best practice is to prepare for the lecture by reading the corresponding literature before the topic is covered.
 This way, the lecture actually reinforces information you've already gained and aids in better retention.